benmvp/slides/2017/reactsf/react-exposed.md

 <!-- .element: class="large" -->

 NOTES:
-- And lastly, if you don't know JSX, you would naturally use `class` & `for` for attributes
+- And lastly, if you assume JSX is just like HTML, you would naturally use `class` & `for` for attributes
 - Anybody who's done React knows that `class` & `for` are incorrect
-- But interestingly enough they don't throw any errors!
+- But they don't throw any errors!
-- They just simply don't work like you'd intend
+- The "error" is that it doesn't work
-- About to explain...
+- Lemme explain...

 /////